rust-lang/rfcs/text/0000-cfg-path-version.md

 1. What should the flags be named?
 This can be deferred to after the RFC if need be so that we may gain usage experience.

+2. Could we somehow have an allow-by-default lint that says *"these paths don't exist"* which could be enabled on `cfg_attr(nightly)`?
+   This would be done to mitigate the accumulation of garbage code as discussed in the [drawbacks].